lilmart210/EasyDiffusers/README.md

 SERVERLOCATION
 : a string for server location or foreign ip address.
 ALTHOUGH ABLE, NOT INTENDED FOR PUBLIC USE
 PLATFORM
-: 'Windows' or undefined.
+: `'Windows'` or undefined.
 Leave undefined if on linux or max.
-Used for python venv
+Used for python venv.
+NOT NECCESARY IF USING DOCKER IMAGE